curl/curl/docs/SSLCERTS.md

     With the curl command line tool: --cacert [file]

  3. Add the CA cert for your server to the existing default CA certificate store.
-The default CA certificate store can changed at compile time with the following configure options:
+The default CA certificate store can be changed at compile time with the following configure options:

     --with-ca-bundle=FILE: use the specified file as CA certificate store.
 CA certificates need to be concatenated in PEM format into this file.